 The caravan sets off from Cluses.
 The first kilometres run upstream through the Arve valley before the punchy Côte de Domancy is likely to see a lot of attacks to form the breakaway.
 The short – 2.5 kilometres – but steep ascent – 9.4% – appears after 17.5 kilometres.

-The climbing continues after the top of the Domancy for 6 more kilometres are 5%.
+The climbing continues after the top of the Domancy for 6 more kilometres, although the gradients are friendlier – around 5%.
 The route then moves through the Arly valley to enter the Col des Saisies after 40 kilometres.
 The 9.4 kilometres climb averages 6.2%.
 The Saisies also featured in 2020, but it was tackled on another side, while Marc Hirschi was the first rider at the summit.

 A 17.5 kilometres downhill leads into Beaufort and the road goes straight back up again.
 The Col du Pré climbs for 12.6 kilometres and the average gradient sits at 7.7%.
 From kilometre 7 onward the inclination is hovering around 10% before it flattens out to 4.5% just before the summit.
 The Pré was included for the first time in 2018, when Warren Barguil pocketed most KOM points at the peak.

-The route descends for 2 kilometres and continues on the flat for 4 before the Cormet de Roselend appears.
-This is a 5.7 kilometres climb at 6.5%.
+A short descent and a section on the flat lead onto the next obstacle.
+The Cormet de Roselend is a 5.7 kilometres climb at 6.5%.
 Warren Barguil (2018) and Marc Hirschi (2020) were the last Tour de France contenders to reach the summit in first position.

 The riders reach Tignes with 2 kilometres remaining.
 The run-in to the line is flat.

-The 2019 Tour de France would have seen a Tignes finish, but snow and ice on the road and landslides in the Val d’Isère caused the ASO to stop the stage before the riders could enter the finale.
+The 2019 Tour de France would have seen a Tignes finish, but snow and ice on the road and landslides in the Val d’Isère decided otherwise.
+ASO decided to stop the stage before the riders could enter the finale.